Oncurrent/zeno/data-consistency-models.md

 and/or are made aware of the new value.
 Thus network connectivity is required and scalability is poor.
 But the guarantees are sometimes very useful.

-Zeno uses strong consistency for all data stored at `[:zeno/server ...]` (which data can only be accessed by the server) and might in the future make strong consistency available to clients via `[:zeno/online ...]` (name TBD).
+Zeno uses strong consistency for all data stored at `[:zeno/server ...]` (which data can only be accessed by the server) as well as `[:zeno/client ...]` (which is private to the client and never leaves their machine) and might in the future make strong consistency available to clients via `[:zeno/online ...]` (name TBD).

 ## Eventual Consistency
 > [Eventual consistency guarantees] that if no new updates are made to the